lightheaded/tom.readme/templates/performance-review.md

 are only looked at twice a year.
 - Goals should be added to confluence as a public page so everyone can glimpse at what you're up to
 - Goals page should be a living document and updated at least once a month. **This is up to you to do.**
+- Let me explicitly know if you'd like help with something.
+I am more than happy to help bounce ideas and propose actions, but this is not my first course of action because I would like you to initiate them.